sc-eQTLgen-consortium/wg3_cell_qc_filtering/README.md

 # sc-eQTLGen Quality Control (QC) Threshold Selection Committee
-We provide an [add-on script](QC_statistics.R) for the QC to generate the following statistics/plots when setting different MAD (Median Absolute Deviation) combinations:
+We provide an [add-on script](QC_statistics.R) to explore the QC statistics when setting different data-dependent QC metrics-thresholds based on different MAD (Median Absolute Deviation) combinations.
+This script will provide:

 * **summary statistics** of lost/kept cells for the whole dataset and/or by metadata variable.
-The metadata variables that should be mandatory for every group are: cell type classification (predicted.celltype.l1/predicted.celltype.l2/scpred_prediction, predicted from WG2) and the batch (sequencing lane/pool).
+The metadata variables that should be mandatory to exploe are: cell type classification variables (predicted.celltype.l1/predicted.celltype.l2/scpred_prediction, predicted from WG2) and the batch variable (sequencing lane/pool).

-* **heatmap plots** for the metadata variables showing the percentage and number of lost/kept cells.
+* **heatmap plots** showing the percentage and number of lost/kept cells for the metadata variables

 *Of note*: To run this script you should have successfully run WG1 and WG2 sc-eQTLGen consortium pipelines.